Reggie Taylor (Canadian football)

-Reggie Taylor (born February 8, 1964 in Los Angeles, California) was a Canadian Football League running back for the BC Lions and for the Edmonton Eskimos from 1988 through 1991.
+Reggie Taylor (born February 8, 1964) was a Canadian Football League (CFL) running back for the BC Lions and for the Edmonton Eskimos from 1988 through 1991.
+He was selected by the Tampa Bay Buccaneers in the 11th round of the 1987 NFL draft with the 280th overall pick.
 He was an All-Star in 1989 and won the Eddie James Memorial Trophy that same year.
 Taylor played college football at the University of Cincinnati.